sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

     return branches.get(state, {"Unknown County": ["No branches available", "No branches available"]})
 ```

+### Integrate the New Tools

-Now we need to update the tool definitions for each agent.
-First, import the tools into the `banking_agents.py` file:
+With the tools defined, we need to update the tool definitions for each agent.

+In your IDE, navigate to the `banking_agents.py` file.

+We need to import the tools into this file.

+At the top of the file, add the following import statements:

 ```python
 from src.app.tools.sales import calculate_monthly_payment, create_account